Lukoh/WeatherBox/README.md

 WeatherBox use CustomTab to show the weather information of cities around world.
 Please visit [Chrome Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) to know how to apply it to your App.
 [Chrome Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) give apps more control over their web experience, and make transitions between native and web content more seamless without having to resort to a WebView.

+[Chrome Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) provides a way for an application to customize and interact with a Chrome Activity on Android.
+This makes the web content feel like being a part of the application, while retaining the full functionality and performance of a complete web browser.

 [Yahoo open Weather API](https://developer.yahoo.com/weather/) and [Yahoo YQL GE0](https://developer.yahoo.com/geo/geoplanet/guide/yql-tables.html)  are used into WeatherBox.

 # License